 Watching it now I can see why: it has no plot and, for the first 40 minutes, no main character.
-Because it is a Spike Lee film, I thought the oldest son, the one with the glasses, was the main character, but it turns out to be his little sister Troy, rhymes with Joie.
+Because it is a Spike Lee film, I thought the oldest son, the one with the glasses, was the main character, but it turns out to be his little sister Troy (Zelda Harris).
 She has four brothers but none of them stands out as a character in his own right – they are just her stupid brothers.
 Instead her father (Delroy Lindo) and mother stand out.

 - Brooklyn is the centre of the universe.

 - Family is important: never take it for granted.

 Nothing about race in this Spike Lee joint: Troy pretty much lives in a protected, all-black world, a New York ethnic ghetto.